top of page

 In some cases, they eventually fail.

-Not because the individuals are bad people, but because clarity was never fully established before commitment.
+Not because the individuals are bad people, but because clarity was never established — because no one ever asked the questions that would have produced it.”

 Why Intentional Dating Matters